AlternativeFFFF/Alt-F4/submissions/pseudoscience/pseudoscience_non-fiction.md

 ![An image of a brave pioneer using locomotives for aerial transportation](https://media.alt-f4.blog/ALTF4/11/science-2.jpg)

 Perhaps Nauvis really is spinning, and doing it fast enough for buoyancy to be acting downwards due to centrifugal force.
-This is a very good explanation as to why you can fit 240 locomotives in a 1 m<sup>3</sup> chest; it’s because they’re probably collapsible.
+This is a very good explanation as to how you can fit 240 locomotives in a 1 m<sup>3</sup> chest; it’s because they’re probably collapsible.
 What it doesn’t explain, however, is how trains can take a turn with only a 12 meter radius while moving at just under 300 km/h without derailing.
 They should be experiencing almost *60 g* of acceleration when turning at full speed:

 $ a = \frac{v^2}{r} = \frac{(82.8\mathrm{m/s})^2}{12\mathrm{m}} = 571.32\mathrm{m/s^2} = 58.26g $